-This tiramisu with chestnuts, chocolate and clementines revisits the Italian classic with festive flavors.
-The sweetness of the chestnuts and the freshness of the clementines make it a perfect dessert for Christmas, delicious and gluten-free.
-Easy to prepare and visually elegant, it is perfect for closing a festive meal with a gourmet and fruity touch.
+This chestnut, chocolate, and clementine tiramisu puts a festive spin on the Italian classic.
+The sweetness of the chestnuts and the freshness of the clementines make it a perfect Christmas dessert—delicious and gluten-free.
+Easy to prepare and visually elegant, it's the perfect way to end a festive meal with a touch of indulgence and fruitiness.

 Ingredients